memfis19/Annca/README.md

  videoLimited.setMinimumVideoDuration(5 * 60 * 1000);
  new Annca(videoLimited.build()).launchCamera();
 ```
 in this example you request video capturing which is limited by file size for 5Mb and predefined minimum video duration for 5 min.
-To achieve this result Annca will decrease video bit rate, so use it carefully to avoid unexpected result.
+To achieve this result Annca will decrease video bit rate, so use it carefully to avoid unexpected result (i.e. low quality).

 ##### How to get result?
 ```